yunuskrt/SettingConfigurator/README.md

 - Firebase connection values come from .env file.

-- Generic fetch functions to send request data to server is designed for better readability.
+- Generic fetch function to send request data to server is designed for better readability.

 - Very commonly used CSS classes are put in App.vue file.